davidally/POST.it/README.md

 ```
 Then open localhost:5000 on your browser to view the web application.

+The application will be empty upon opening, so you should Register an account then move on to create some posts to see it in action.

 ## How It Works

 This is a blogging application written in Python using the Flask framework.